 Source: US Geological Survey (USGS), Clarksville, VA 1:62,500 topographic quadrangle (1943)

-Three strains of striped bass may have lived in the river before the dam was built.
-One strain lived in freshwater upstream of modern Kerr Reservoir and did not migrate, a second strain lived in the middle river and moved to the brackish estuary in the summer, and a third strain spent most of its life in the saltwater of the Atlantic Ocean and used the Roanoke River only briefly for spawning.1
+Three strains of striped bass may have lived in the river before the dams were built.
+One strain lived in freshwater upstream of modern Kerr Reservoir and did not migrate.
+A second strain lived in the middle river and moved to the brackish estuary in the summer, and a third strain spent most of its life in the saltwater of the Atlantic Ocean and used the Roanoke River only briefly for spawning.2

 striped bass